Chernoff bounds for branching random walks: Introduction

 \subsection{Concentration inequalities}

-Let $(S_i)_{i=1, 2, ...}$ be a real-valued random process, one-dimensional random walk. $S_n$ can be formulated as $S_n=X_1 + X_2 + ... + X_n$; $X_i=S_i-S_{i-1}$.
-If some conditions are satisfied, among which independence is crucial, $S_n$ converges to a Gaussian distribution in a $\sqrt{n}$ neighborhood of its mean --- central limit theorem (CLT).
-For $S_n$ beyond the neighborhood, i.e., $|S_n - E(S_n)| \gg \sqrt{n}$, Chernoff inequality (\cite{Chernoff 1952} \cite{Hoeffding 1963}), also referred as Chernoff bound,
+Let $(S_i)_{i=1, 2, ...}$ be a random process of one-dimensional random walk on the real line. $S_n$ can be formulated as $S_n=X_1 + X_2 + \cdots + X_n$; $X_i=S_i - S_{i-1}$.
+Under certain conditions, among which independence is crucial, $S_n$ converges to a Gaussian distribution in a $\sqrt{n}$ neighborhood of its mean --- central limit theorem (CLT).
+For deviation beyond this neighborhood, i.e., when $|S_n - \bold E (S_n)| \gg \sqrt{n}$, Chernoff inequality (\cite{Chernoff 1952} \cite{Hoeffding 1963}), also referred to as Chernoff bound,